Fortitude Valley Diehards: History

 Until their demise in 1995, the Fortitude Valley Diehards were the oldest surviving rugby league team in Brisbane, Australia, being formed—and winning the first Brisbane Rugby League premiership—in 1909.
 They have roots tracing to 1908 and the first rugby league game in the state, between North Brisbane and Toombul, who would combine with Valleys in 1911.

 They were by far and away Brisbane’s most successful rugby league team and one of the greatest clubs in Australian history, having won a total of 24 premierships in their 86 seasons, including seven of the first eleven.
 With the introduction of the Brisbane Broncos into the New South Wales Rugby League in 1988, Valleys formed a short-lived joint venture with the Tweed Heads Seagulls playing under the name Seagulls-Diehards, winning the 1988 premiership.
 The joint venture broke soon after and Valleys returned to their old name in 1989.

 Financial difficulties in the early 1990s took their toll on the club, leading Valleys to a short-lived merger with the Caboolture Snakes, calling themselves Caboolture Valleys, in 1995.
 However the club folded at season’s end, preventing the foundation club from playing in the inaugural Queensland Cup in 1996.

 In 2002, Valleys entered a partnership with another former Brisbane Rugby League team, Brothers, playing under the name Brothers-Valleys.
 Playing out of Perry Park, in the Brisbane suburb of Bowen Hills, approximately halfway between Fortitude Valley and Albion, the Two-Blues participated in the Mixwell Cup and Mixwell Colts Challenge, before being accepted into the Queensland Cup for Season 2004.
-Based at O'Callagahn Park in Zillmere, the club’s only premiership points that season were from a first round draw.
+Based at O'Callaghan Park in Zillmere, the club’s only premiership points that season were from a first round draw.
 At season’s end, Brothers Valleys announced a name change to Brothers Diehards, but were not accepted into the 2005 Queensland Cup, on the basis of club finance.

 The Diehards still however compete in the Amateur Brisbane Second Division along with other Brisbane Clubs.

 The club was readmitted to the Brisbane Rugby League in 2015.

-Perhaps the greatest ever year for Valleys was their 1955 success during which the side remained undefeated under the peerless leadership of fullback Norm Pope.
+Perhaps the best year for Valleys was their 1955 success during which the side remained undefeated under the leadership of fullback Norm Pope.

 As of 2021 Valleys compete in the QRL Women's Premiership, which is the strongest state-based competition in QLD.
 Their side features a number of representative players including Shenae Ciesiolka, Meg Ward, Ali Brigginshaw, Brianna Clark, Kody House and Lavinia Gould.
 They are coached by former international and Queensland representative NRL star Scott Prince.